ziogaschr/react-cropperjs/README.md

 ### Other options

-Accept all options in the [docs](https://github.com/fengyuanchen/cropperjs) as attributes.
+Accepts all options availabe in cropperjs as attributes.
+See [docs](https://github.com/fengyuanchen/cropperjs).

 ```js
   <CropperJS